florencemezino/i-am-florence/README.md

 ### Features to implement in the future

-* CV video
+* Add a CV video
+* Create a new design for background image (about me page) mixing the current photo with a shadow of Ada Lovelace.
-* News : Podcast / Blog
+* Add a "News page" : Podcast / Blog
-* Captcha on the contact form  in the Contact page for security purpose.
+* Add Captcha on the contact form in the Contact page for security purposes.
-* Option to change the language of the website to French which is the mothertongue of the applicant in order to reach the French market.
+* Add an option to change the language of the website to French which is the mothertongue of the applicant in order to reach the French market.
-* GDPR compliant by including a pop-up allowing all new visitors to the website to approve or deny the processing of their personal data. (relevant for the Contact page)
+* Be GDPR compliant by including a pop-up allowing all new visitors to the website to approve or deny the processing of their personal data. (relevant for the Contact page / contact form)

 ## Technologie Used